- Where does the name come from ?

 - Why was this application created?

 - During a presentation with a local photography club, the speaker was using tethered shooting during practical demonstrations to quickly display shots on a projector screen.
-This seemed like quite a useful thing to be able todo, but while many Linux apps use libgphoto for accessing/downloading images from a camera, none exposed its remote shooting and configuration capabilities.
+This seemed like quite a useful thing to be able to do, but while many Linux apps use libgphoto for accessing/downloading images from a camera, at the time, none exposed its remote shooting and configuration capabilities.
 This was a gap in the open source application suite just crying out to be filled.
+More recently Darktable has also gained the ability todo tethered shooting.

 - What license is the code under?